 I offer a non-judgemental safe environment where you can explore life’s challenges.
-I work with all ages, and have experience with children and young adults.
-Based on my own personal experience I specialise in anxiety and panic disorder which means I offer a deeper level of understanding and empathy to my clients.
+I specialise in anxiety and panic disorder, and can help you find coping strategies and techniques to overcome these difficult emotions.
 However, I also work with other presenting issues such as relationship difficulties, low self-esteem, self sabotage, stress etc (see below).

 My underpinning philosophy in counselling is humanistic, and apply a person-centred and existential approach.
 This essentially means I work in the here and now factoring in every-day difficulties and the responsibility that accompanies life choices.
 This emotion focused therapy will help you explore your feelings, beliefs, behaviours and worldview with a goal of becoming more independent and self-aware.